AIpaca-Inc/slate/source/includes/_job.md

 )
 ```

-Once you submitted a recorded job, AIbro team would use _replay_job()_ method to reproduce the issue.
-You may also use it to check whether your reported issue is reproducible.
+Once a recorded job is submitted, AIbro team would use _replay_job()_ method to reproduce the issue.
+You may also use it to check whether the reported issue is reproducible.

 ### Parameters